PawseySC/SCA-tutorials-2025/index.md

 > ## Questions
 >
-> You can ask questions verbally or with this [Google Doc](https://docs.google.com/document/d/1zrWRGeDEbokQq03hAHxZzXpNzBSp4YSKJhHiNtjSe1Y/edit?usp=sharing).
+> You can ask questions verbally or with this [Google Doc](https://docs.google.com/document/d/1cxha1gGKXVVUpBlVv0lMPd2ajq97s7ILZEKRTDyo1YQ/edit?tab=t.0#heading=h.kk3buazafpza).
 > Please append your question below the others in the document.
 >
-> We have also created a Slack Team for this.
-The invitation link is [here](https://join.slack.com/t/hpc-containers/shared_invite/enQtODI3NzY1NDU4OTk5LTUxOTgyOWJmYjIwOWI5YWU2MzBhZDI3Zjc1YmZmMjAxZjgzYzk4ZWEwNmFlNzlkOWI0MGNlZDNlMTBhYTBlOWY).
-{: .callout}